LadyAmely/LeNet-5-tensorflow/README.md

 - **True Label (True):** The actual digit in the image.
 - **Predicted Label (Pred):** The digit predicted by the model.

 The model demonstrates high accuracy, correctly classifying most of the digits.
-The examples include a mix of simple and challenging cases, highlighting the effectiveness of the LeNet-5 architecture for handwritten digit recognition.